Achari Aloo Recipe (Indian Pickle-Spiced Potato Curry)

 4.34 from 9 votes

-Achari Aloo Masala (Aloo Achari) is a North Indian style potato dish made using potatoes and Indian pickling spices.
-It is spicy and tangy and can be served with parathas for breakfast or as a side dish with your everyday meals.
+Achari Aloo (Aloo Achari) is a North Indian dry potato sabzi in which potato wedges are cooked with Achari masala powder (an Indian pickling spice mix).
+It is spicy and tangy and comes together in less than 30 minutes.
+Serve it with parathas for breakfast or as a side dish with chole bhature or your everyday meals.
 Here is how to make it.

 Prep: 10 minutes